alexcusack/react-redux-starter/README.md

 # React-redux starter project

 A starter template for react-redux project.
+Makes few assumptions:
-Makes view assumptions - just sets up a sample action and root reducer, a pingable HTTP server (`restify`), and configures the redux store.
+* sets up a sample synchronous and asynchronous action
+* sets up the root reducer
+* a pingable HTTP server (using `restify`) that serves `index.html`
+* connects the redux store

 ###Start
 1. Run `npm install`